 The 55-inch curved OLED TV will initially cost about $13,500.
 It weighs 17kg and is held together by a carbon fiber reinforced plastic frame.
 In the picture you can see one of the first production models along with some of the staff from the production facility.

 Why a curved screen?
 That was my first question as well.
-Apparently curving the screen makes all the points on the television creates the illusion that all the points on the TV are equally far from you and therefore cuts down on screen-edge distortion that creates a loss of detail.
+Apparently, curving the screen creates the illusion that all the points on the TV are equally far from you, thereby cutting down on screen-edge distortion that often results in a loss of detail.
+This design aims to provide a more immersive viewing experience, making you feel like you’re part of the action.

 What do you think?
-Is it really with the price tag?
+Is it really worth the price tag?

 Source – Engadget